Appeals Court Upholds Jan. 6-Related Conviction of Former Capitol Police Officer

 “Hey Jake, im [sic] a capitol police officer who agrees with your political stance,” Riley wrote to Hiles in a direct message on Facebook after learning Hiles had posted about going inside the Capitol on Jan.
 6. “Take down the part about being in the building they are currently investigating and everyone who was in the building is going to [be] charged.
 Just looking out!”

-Riley wrote to Hiles in a message that was not deleted that he tried defending Hiles but then watched video of Hiles in the Capitol “acting like a moron.”
+Riley wrote to Hiles in a message that was not deleted that he tried defending Hiles but then watched a video of Hiles in the Capitol “acting like a moron.”

 “I was shocked and dumbfounded since your story of getting pushed in the building with no other choice now seems not only false, but is a complete lie.
-I feel like a moron for believing you,” Riley wrote, adding later that he was so mad he deleted all the messages.
+I feel like a moron for believing you,” Riley wrote, adding later that he was so mad, he deleted all the messages.

 “The indictment’s allegations and the trial evidence sufficed to show that it was reasonably foreseeable that at least one grand jury would be—and was—empaneled to hear evidence of crimes relating to the January 6 Capitol breach,” Pillard said in the new ruling.
 “They also showed that Riley knew his deletion of records of his communications with Hiles would tend to impair the availability of that evidence to the grand jury.
 Because each of Riley’s challenges rests on that core, flawed argument, each fails.”